woodrush/lambdavm/README.md

 # LambdaVM - A Programmable Virtual CPU Written as an Untyped Lambda Calculus Term
 LambdaVM is a programmable virtual CPU written as a closed untyped lambda calculus term.
 It supports an extended version of the [ELVM](https://github.com/shinh/elvm) architecture written by [Shinichiro Hamaji](https://github.com/shinh).
-LambdaVM supports 8 instructions, and has an arbitrarily configurable ROM/RAM address size and word size, and an arbitrarily configurable number of registers.
+LambdaVM supports 8 instructions including standard I/O and virtual memory operations, and has an arbitrarily configurable ROM/RAM address size and word size, and an arbitrarily configurable number of registers.

 Despite its rather rich capability, its lambda term is quite small.
 Here is its entire lambda term written in plaintext:

 ```text